-In the previous post we saw how to set up our computer to program Arduino with Eclipse, the popular multi-platform IDE, and enjoy all the power of the C language without the many limitations that the use of the Standard IDE imposes on us.
+In the previous post we saw how to set up our system to program Arduino with Eclipse, the popular multiplatform IDE, and enjoy all the power of the C language without the many limitations imposed by using the Standard IDE.

-In this post, we will learn how to recover the Arduino libraries, and load programs directly onto our device.
-In this way, we will be able to program Arduino with Eclipse, maintaining the functionalities and convenience of the standard IDE, and adding all the development advantages of Eclipse.
+In this post we will learn how to retrieve Arduino libraries, and load programs directly onto our device.
+This way we will achieve programming Arduino with Eclipse, maintaining the functionality and convenience of the standard IDE, and adding all the advantages of development in Eclipse.

-To recover our Arduino function libraries in Eclipse, we have three options
+To retrieve our Arduino function libraries in Eclipse we have three options

 - Compile the libraries directly from their source code.

-- Use an already generated project in which the libraries have been correctly configured.
+- Use a pre-generated project where the libraries have been correctly configured.

-Logically, the easiest option is the third one, using a properly configured project as a template.
-Fortunately, this is even easier thanks to the work of Rico Van Genugten, a developer who has taken the trouble to configure and share a template with the community in a git repository.
+Logically, the easiest option is the third one, using a correctly configured project as a template.
+Fortunately, this is even easier thanks to the work of Rico Van Genugten, a developer who took the trouble to configure and share a template with the community in a git repository.

-To download the template, we must go to the following address https://github.com/ricovangenugten/Arduino-Blink-Eclipse-Project or, if we are on a Linux system, simply type the following in a terminal to clone the repository to our hard drive.
+To download the template we must go to the following address https://github.com/ricovangenugten/Arduino-Blink-Eclipse-Project or, if we are on a Linux system, simply from a terminal we type the following to clone the repository to our hard drive.

 It is advisable to save the template and always work with a copy.
-This way we preserve the original as a backup in case the previous repository becomes unavailable.
+This way we preserve the original as a backup, in case the aforementioned repository becomes unavailable.

 - Atmel stk500 v2 loader for Arduino Mega